Hurricane Maria, with 155 mph winds, makes landfall in Puerto Rico

 #HurricaneMaria near San Juan.
 Gonna be a long day in Puerto Rico pic.twitter.com/jtnUADTfeb— Patricia Mazzei (@PatriciaMazzei) September 20, 2017

 Maria, forecasters said, went through an eyewall replacement cycle just offshore of Puerto Rico.
-That slightly weakened the storm but nearly doubled the width of its hurricane wind field, extending out 60 miles.
-On a tiny island just 35 miles wide, that's likely to bring Maria’s stronger right quandrant into San Juan as the storm moves across the island throughout the morning.
+That slightly weakened the storm but nearly doubled the width of its hurricane wind field, extending them out 60 miles.
+On a tiny island just 35 miles wide, that's likely to bring Maria’s stronger right quandrant into San Juan as the storm crosses cuts across the island throughout the morning.

 “Everything's warm,” said Barbara Toner, 35, one of those who still has no power, as she hauled away final supplies from a Walmart in the San Juan neighborhood of Santurce.

 She was upbeat, even in the face of a dangerous storm.
-She and her husband, who moved to Puerto Rico from Vermont, have gotten to know their neighbors and even attended a block party that was thrown with no power.
+Her and her husband, who moved from Vermont, have gotten to know their neighbors and even attended a block party thrown with no power.

-Wind has pushed open some shutters.
-Windows rattling in Guaynabo. #HurricaneMaria pic.twitter.com/t6QoCQnKvQ— Patricia Mazzei (@PatriciaMazzei) September 20, 2017

 “People are starting to really freak out,” she said.
 “I'm kind of excited.
 This is something new for me.
 I know it's scary.
 I feel really bad for the people on the coast.”

-More than 11,000 people huddled into more than 500 government shelters across Puerto Rico, and authorities were warning of widespread damage and misery for an island already battered by fiscal crisis and crushing poverty.
+More than 11,000 people huddled into over 500 government shelters across Puerto Rico, and authorities were warning of widespread damage and misery for an island already battered by fiscal crisis and crushing poverty.

 Puerto Rico: People scramble for last minute supplies before Maria makes landfall